ronnienter/Skipify/README.md

 I wanted to automate skipping at a set time without touching the player every time.
 Also a good way to work with Chrome extensions, web scripting, and real use-case behavior automation.

-Main inspiration is from Ed Sheeran's "Give Me Love, I love that song but the duration is a whopping 8:46 for absolutely no reason (2nd part wasn't needed)
+Main inspiration is from Ed Sheeran's "Give Me Love", I love that song but the duration is a whopping 8:46 for absolutely no reason (2nd part wasn't needed)

 I always wanted to just cut off and go next...
 So shout out Mr Ed Sheeran.